 This is a long read, so if you do partake–all the way to the end, thank you.
 I appreciate your time.
 My hope is that when you are done, you get a refreshed appreciation for the ripple-effect that #PTSD can have on families.
 That those who suffer through it need help.
-I will completely understand if you can’t get to the end of this, though.
-It is a very long post.

 You know when you get that feeling that comes from deep within the pulse of your core that tells you, Now, now is the time?
 Now your ready to open the door.
 I had that feeling when I read an article posted in The Washington Post a couple of days ago regarding PTSD by Rachel Kramer Bussel’s grandfather, Norman Bussel; an American Veteran whose honorable work now carries on by way of assisting other veterans who suffer from PTSD; Post-Traumatic Stress Disorder.
 PTSD is a topic that is very personal for me.
 So, today, I’m opening the door of my closet, letting folks take a quick peek at the skeleton I keep in there.
 Why?
 Well, I hope that someone–anyone out there will finally understand that they aren’t alone.
 That simply getting help can prevent more tragedy.
 Stop the cycle.

 This beautiful skeleton of mine is quite dusty, a tad brittle, but I want to be sure you know that I am grateful for her existence.
 The reason is that she’s no longer a demon.
 She’s just bones now, relieved at finally being able to rest.
 I hear them rattling every now and again, her bones.
 Reminding me that she’s what got us through.
 Sometimes I’ll pull her out of the closet, take her off the hangar and put her on, because I don’t want her to forget I remember how hard she worked for me.